ISA-Principles/isa-principles.org/index.md

    It might make sense to use just one protocol for each integration option.

-5. Metadata, e.g. for *authorization*, must be standardized.
+5. Metadata, e.g. for *authentication*, must be standardized.
 Otherwise the user would need to log in to each microservices.
    This might be done using e.g. a token that is transferred with each call / request.
    Other examples might include a trace id to track a call and its dependent calls through the microservices.